jordantoaster/azure-exemplar-app/README.md

 - Set azure AKS cli tools to the path '''set PATH=%PATH%;"c:\Users\<USERNAME>\.azure-kubectl"'''
 - Get AKS cluster credentials - '''aks get-credentials --resource-group readit-app-rg --name cart-aks'''
 - Deploy container to AKS - '''kubectl apply -f deployment.yaml'''
+- From Azure ASK portal, in your deployed AKS app you can grab and view the app on the external ip.